A man in a suit is praying.

 This collective action creates spaces where all people can heal from religious trauma together.

-Therefore, healing from this harm is both an individual and
+Healing from this harm is both an individual and collective journey.

 By broadening our understanding of how religious patriarchy affects men, we create space for more inclusive and compassionate healing approaches.

-As we challenge harmful religious ideologies, it’s essential that we cultivate environments where everyone feels seen, supported, and valued in their unique struggles with religious trauma.
+As we challenge harmful religious ideologies, it’s essential that we cultivate spaces where everyone feels seen, supported, and valued in their unique struggles with religious trauma.

 Collective healing strengthens our communities by ensuring that no one’s experience is overlooked.